 From childhood until retirement, social policies are important at all stages of our life.
-Find out more about the EU legislation Parliament has been working on.
+Find out more about the EU legislation Parliament is working on.

 The Treaty of Rome in 1957 already included fundamental principles such as equal pay for women and men as well as the right of workers to move freely within the EU.
 To make this mobility possible, further provisions were adopted, such as rules for the mutual recognition of diplomas, guarantees regarding medical treatment when abroad and safeguards regarding already acquired pension rights.

-Since the early stages of European integration, the European Parliament has often called for a more active policy in the social field and supported the Commission’s proposals in this area.
+Since the early stages of European integration, the European Parliament has often called for the EU to be more active on social issues and has supported the Commission proposals in this area.

 Assistance for the unemployed and the young